burrito-brothers/shiba/README.md

 ## Installation

 Install using bundler.
 Note: this gem is not designed to be run on production.
+It should be required after minitest/rspec.

 ```ruby
 # Gemfile